 Just note that the app won’t also handle the audio transfer.
 The same goes for the previous recommendation, the Replica app.

 iWebTV is a simple application that allows you to mirror your iPhone to other devices.
 Simply download the app and tap the screen mirror icon in the upper left-hand corner.
-Assuming you’re on the same wifi network as your Chromecast any Firesticks or smart TVs will appear in the menu that appears.
+Assuming you’re on the same Wi-Fi network as your Chromecast, any Firesticks or smart TVs will appear in the menu.

 You will need to download the iWebTV app to your other devices in order to create a seamless stream of content.
 Simply visit the Chromecast app store and begin the download for iWebTV.
 Once connected, you can stream the content you love from your iPhone or iPad.